Erikbeute/WebElements/README.md

 ## Overview
 This repository contains two main components: a calendar application and an event data overview system.
 The calendar component is implemented in PHP, while the event data overview is implemented in HTML and JavaScript.
+The calendar is based of a repository ( *i forgot...
+Sorry*) and refactored in style and input.

 ## Getting Started